3axap4eHko/3axap4eHko/README.md

 <!--END_SECTION:waka-->

-If you appreciate my work and would like to support my contributions to the open-source community, maybe consider cheer me with a cup of coffee 🥺👉👈.
+If you appreciate my work and would like to support my contributions to the open-source community, maybe consider cheering me on with a cup of coffee 🥺👉👈.
 Your support will help me to continue creating and sharing high-quality software that benefits everyone.

 <a href="https://www.buymeacoffee.com/3axap4eHko" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>